tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 have some saved list of at least two names that they use consistently to perform SVCB record queries on the Direct Resolvers configured by the local network.
 Since these queries are likely not private, they SHOULD NOT be associated with user action or contain user-identifying content.
-Rather, the expection is that all client systems of the same version and configuration would issue the same bootstrapping queries when joining a network for the first time when the list of Designated DoH Servers is empty.
+Rather, the expectation is that all client systems of the same version and configuration would issue the same bootstrapping queries when joining a network for the first time when the list of Designated DoH Servers is empty.